FredericJacobs/ITP-Project---Secure-Airport-Tower/README.md

 ## You are ready to go

 Everything should run smoothly.
 If you're feeling lost, check out our report, development journal and JavaDoc.
+The description of the GUI enhancements is available in the Q&A section of the report.

 If you have any questions feel free to contact us at frederic.jacobs@epfl.ch and hantao.zhao@epfl.ch